ches-001/Proximal-Policy-Optimization-on-control-of-Custom-Continuous-Action-Space-Environment/readme.md

 $x\_{t+1} = x\_t + \Delta{x}$

-The action in this case is:
+The action in this case is $a\_t$, and an ideal value for it would be:
 $a\_t = A \cdot \omega \cos(\omega \cdot x)$

 So therefore: